-^{}A grade of C or better must be earned.
+\A grade of C or better must be earned and may not be taken on the S/U basis.

 †Students completing the required program for the BA degree in English must demonstrate proficiency in a foreign language at or above the third semester college level.
 This requirement may be met by a satisfactory score on a recognized proficiency examination or by passing any foreign language course numbered 201 or any course with 201 as a prerequisite.
 A maximum of one course may be applied to the Logic/Language/Semiotics Area.